What is Erectile Dysfunction?

 Surgery to treat impotence is usually the last option when every other treatment has not worked.
 An expert urologist will be guiding you on the procedure and how it works.
 Surgery for ED is usually done by either rebuilding the individual’s blood vessels to restore normal blood flow or putting an implant to keep the penis erect.

 I'm young.
-Am I at risk of getting ED?
+Am I at risk of getting Erectile Dysfunction?

 Yes, even young people are at risk of getting ED.
 This is because there are two main causes of ED; psychological and physical.